varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 Let the current price of a commodity, e.g., a raw material required for a chemical process, be given by $P_{o}$.
 Assume that at each subsequent time-step in the future, the price can increase by 2\%, stay the same, or decrease by 1\%.

 __Solution__: The height of the tree $h$ will be the number of future time-steps.
 Thus, from {prf:ref}`defn-children-and-node-k-ary` we know the total number of nodes in the tree (length of the storage array) is $N_{2} = 13$.
-Further, we know the relationship between the parent price $P_i$ and children prices will be the same as the array based representation.
+Further, we know the relationship between the parent price $P_i$ and children's prices will be the same as the array-based representation.

 We can now develop a `build` method that takes information about the tree and returns a list of the values of the commodity price at each node in the tree, along with a data structure holding information about the tree connectivity.